 Instructions

-- Season the 4 ½ pounds beef rump roast, trimmed with 1 teaspoon salt, ½ teaspoon black pepper, ½ teaspoon garlic powder, and ½ teaspoon onion powder.
+- Season the 4 ½ pounds beef rump roast, trimmed with 1 teaspoon kosher salt, ½ teaspoon black pepper, ½ teaspoon garlic powder, and ½ teaspoon onion powder.

 - If your slow cooker has a saute option, use the saute option, or heat a large pot or Dutch oven over medium heat, add the ½ teaspoon avocado oilSear roast to brown on all sides.
 Set aside.

-- Into the slow cooker, mix in 1 large onion (peeled, cut in half, sliced into ¼ inch half moons), 3 cloves garlic (peeled and minced), 10 ounce can, fire-roasted diced tomatoes, 1 large jalapeno, seeded and diced, 1 cup fat-free beef broth, 2 Tablespoons lime juice, 1 teaspoon chili powder, 1 teaspoon ground cumin, 1 teaspoon ground oregano, ½ teaspoon paprika, ½ teaspoon black pepper, and ½ teaspoon kosher salt.
+- Into the slow cooker, mix in 1 large onion (peeled, cut in half, sliced into ¼ inch half moons), 3 cloves garlic (peeled and minced), 10 ounce can, fire-roasted diced tomatoes, 1 large jalapeno, seeded and diced, 1 cup fat-free beef broth, 2 Tablespoons lime juice, 1 teaspoon chili powder, 1 teaspoon ground cumin, 1 teaspoon dried oregano, ½ teaspoon paprika, ½ teaspoon black pepper, and ½ teaspoon kosher salt.

 - Add the browned beef to the slow cooker.